Mini Kitchen Garden KitsSeeds and soil given to local residents to grow ingredients to use in their home.

 Benefit of learning new skills

 Keep learning is one of the Five Ways to Wellbeing, five evidence-based actions which can improve personal wellbeing.
-Adults engaged in lifelong learning are more likely to be healthier, have better mental health and be more social connected.
+Adults engaged in lifelong learning are more likely to be healthier, have better mental health and be more socially connected.
 They are also more likely to participate in the community and decisions concerning the community.
 Learning new skills increases individuals’ employability, supporting the economic growth of the community.
 Adults involved in learning are more likely to be involved in their children’s education, helping them learn and raise attainment.

 To distribute gardening kits to residents so they could grow their own plants from seeds.